docsteveharris/paper-spotepi/readme.md

 			- for patients recommended to critical care show similar outcomes, in discussion then comment on incomplete adjustment which sets up next paper
 		- table comparing the three pathways
+		- incidence table
+					- incidence model and table
+							- re-run as 12 hourly model to allow calculation of shift	incidence (out of hours vs in hours) @later